Part 2. How to Manage Your Infrastructure as Code

 $ mkdir -p ch2/tofu/live/sample-app $ cd ch2/tofu/live/sample-app

-In the live/sample-app folder, create a main.tf file with the initial contents shown in Example 16:
+In the live/sample-app folder, create main.tf with the contents shown in Example 18:

 terraform